Battle of Jugla – Itje Offensive I World War I

 Mercendarbe Manor

-Located in Baldones county, 4 km from Baldones, near the highway Iecava – Baldone – Daugmale.
+Located in Baldone municipality, 4 km from Baldone, near the Iecava – Baldone – Daugmale highway.

 During the war, railway infrastructure was one of the most important issues in the plans of every army.
-In 1915, Germany had occupied the territory of Latvia (then part of Russia) and started building new railway lines to quickly transport soldiers, organize supplies and export resources to Germany, such as timber loads.
-One of the new railway lines connected Mercendarbi with Vecumnieki and further with Jelgava, which was an important place of support for the German army.
-The mercenary line was used to supply soldiers on Death Island, and it also provided German army units when they attacked Riga, forcing the Daugava.
+In 1915, Germany had occupied the territory of Latvia (at that time part of Russia) and began to build new railway lines to quickly transport soldiers, organize supplies and export resources to Germany, such as timber cargoes.
+One of the new railway lines connected Mercendarbi with Vecumnieki and further to Jelgava, which was an important support point for the German army.
+The Mercendarbi line was used to supply soldiers on Death Island, and it also provided support for German army units when they attacked Riga, crossing the Daugava.

-Today, the manor houses the Baldones Museum and the Tourist Information Point.
-A Mercendarbe walking trail has been created, which is part of the "Baldone Story Trail".
-The German army railway embankment can still be seen.
+Today, the manor houses the Baldone Museum and a Tourist Information Point.
+A Mercenary Walking Trail has been created, which is part of the “Baldone Story Trail”.
+You can still see the German army railway embankment.

 The former railway route is clearly visible in nature, as the railway embankment has been preserved for practically the entire section of the road, where there is a forest today.
-When walking along the embankment, pay attention to the ground cover - it is possible to see preserved sleeping places.
-Today, some of the railway sections serve as the base of roads, for example as a logging road.
-Near the Mercendarbe manor, the railway embankment has been leveled, but near Riekstukalnas, where the forest resumes, it continues.
+When walking along the embankment, pay attention to the ground cover - it is possible to see the preserved places of sleepers.
+Today, some of the railway sections serve as the base of roads, for example, as a trail for logging.
+Near Mercendarbe Manor, the railway embankment has been leveled, but near Riekstukalns, where the forest resumes, it continues.

-O. Anderson, a researcher of the history of Baldone, writes about the history of the given railway as follows:
+O. Anderson, a researcher of Baldone history, writes about the history of this railway as follows:

 Related stories

-The narrator describes his impressions of the beginning of the Riga operation, when the artillery of the German army starts firing on the positions of the Russian army.
-Describes the chaos that stands out in the Russian army and the mood of Latvian riflemen before the battles.
+The narrator describes his impressions of the beginning of the Riga operation, when the German army artillery begins shelling the Russian army positions.
+He describes the chaos that prevails in the Russian army and the mood of the Latvian riflemen before the battles.